LucasVChaves/VanillaEvolved/IdeaList.md

 - [ ] Netherite: Netherite items are now blast-proof.
 - [ ] Bookshelf: Bookshelves now change textures based on the wood they are made of.
 - [ ] Plants: Continuously growing plants can be trimmed with shears + right click, and will stop growing.
+- [ ] Sponge: Putting it on fire with a flint and steel dries it.
+- [x] Kiln: A furnace type block that smelts stone, clay, sand, and similar blocks faster.
+(WIP)
 - [ ] Building blocks: Adding more variation to building blocks, like concrete stairs, slabs, walls, wooden walls, nether brick gate (finally), etc.